nicoladt/nicoladutoit/_posts/2013-03-28-why-cc-by-sa-should-die.md

 ---

-Creative commons copyright licenses are, in a nutshell, awesome.
+Creative Commons copyright licenses are, in a nutshell, awesome.
 They offer flexibile, standardised, <b>open</b>, alternatives to the miserable " © All Rights Reserved" that is so prevalent in the world today.
 I'm not going to go into detail here about how copyright licenses are generally misused.
 I am, however, going to complain about how one particular open license is commonly used, and why that usage sucks.

-According to creative commons (<a href="http://creativecommons.org/licenses/">http://creativecommons.org/licenses/</a>), the Attribution-ShareAlike CC-BY-SA license:
+According to [Creative Commons]( href="http://creativecommons.org/licenses/">http://creativecommons.org/licenses/), the Attribution-ShareAlike CC-BY-SA license:

 >lets others remix, tweak, and build upon your work even for commercial purposes, as long as they credit you and license their new creations